danieljdevine/CSCI564-project1/README.md

 * **Associativity**: this will be an integer representing the number of cache lines per set.

-Your program must accept a trace of memory access locations (one per line), formatted as two space-separated values that indicate whether the memory operation is a read (`R`) or write (`W`) and which memory location was accessed as a hexadecimal number, respectively.
+Your program must accept a trace of memory access locations via `stdin` (one per line), formatted as two space-separated values that indicate whether the memory operation is a read (`R`) or write (`W`) and which memory location was accessed as a hexadecimal number, respectively.
 For example: